DIY: Custom Western Show Clothes With Bling

 Quality crystals are the key to beautiful show outfits.
-But if your show clothes budget is limited – like mine is – try blinging a nice shirt yourself.
+But if your show clothes budget is limited, try blinging a nice shirt yourself.
 It’s surprisingly easy and fun.
-Here are a few of my tips:
+Here are a few of tips:

 Finding the right rhinestones to complete or fix your show shirt can be a challenge.